rbisdorff/Digraph3/docSphinx/_build/html/_sources/pearls.rst.txt

 .. note::

-   The *relation* attribute of a bipolar-valued digraph is an example of a bpv-set where the support is given by the oriented tuples of the digraph's nodes.
-The *edges* attribute of bipolar-valued graphs is a second example of a bpv-set, where the support is given by the non-oriented pairs of vertices.
+   The *relation* attribute of a bipolar-valued digraph is an example of a bpv-set where the support is given by the oriented pairs of the digraph's nodes.
+The *edges* attribute of bipolar-valued graphs is a second example of a bpv-set, where the support is given by the non-oriented pairs of the graph's vertices.
 Further evident examples of bpv-sets are the bipolar-valued prekernel membership charcateristic vectors from the *Rubis* best choice computation [BIS-2006_1p]_.
 This is the topic of the next tutorial.

 Back to :ref:`Content Table <Pearls-label>`